Francesco Albizzi: Biography

 Cardinal Albizzi was born in Cesena on 24 October 1593 to Tommaso Albizzi and Francesca Funetti.
-He obtained the degree of doctor in utroque iure at the University of Bologna, and began to teach civil and canon law there in 1611.
-Three years later, he married Violante Martinelli, by whom he had five children.
-After her death, he moved to Rome, where became closely connected with the Jesuits; and, through their influence, became secretary to certain prelates, and afterwards to the pope himself.
+He obtained a doctorate degree in utroque iure at the University of Bologna, and began to teach civil and canon law there in 1611.
+Three years later, he married Violante Martinelli, by whom he had five children with.
+After her death, he moved to Rome, where he became closely connected with the Jesuits; and, through their influence, became secretary to certain prelates, and afterwards to the pope himself.

-Around 1627, he became general auditor to Cesare Monti, Apostolic Nuncio to the Kingdom of Naples.
+Around 1627, he became the general auditor to Cesare Monti, Apostolic Nuncio to the Kingdom of Naples.
 The following year, when Monti was appointed to Spain, Albizzi accompanied him in the same capacity.
 Returning to Rome in 1635, he was named councilor of the Roman Inquisition, the final court of appeal in trials of heresy; and in 1636 referendary of the Apostolic Signatura.
 In 1636-37 he accompanied Cardinal Marzio Ginetti, Papal Legate to Austria.
 In 1653, he composed for Pope Innocent X the Cum occasione, a papal bull, condemning five propositions of Cornelius Jansen's Augustinus.